sharontherese/latin-mass-funeral/content/rite-of-baptism-for-adults/index.md

 All: **As it was in the beginning.**

-42. Next the priest with his left hand takes hold of the right forearm of the first elect, or else puts in his hand the end of the stole hanging from his left shoulder, and conducts him into the church.
+42\.
+Next the priest with his left hand takes hold of the right forearm of the first elect, or else puts in his hand the end of the stole hanging from his left shoulder, and conducts him into the church.
 The first candidate with left hand holds onto the right hand of the second, the second of the third, etc. In doing so the priest says: **Come into God's holy sanctuary to receive a heavenly blessing from our Lord Jesus Christ and to be united with Him and His saints.**

 All: **Amen.**

-43. Having come into the church the elect lie prostrate on the floor-- all at the same time--and spend a few moments in adoration.
+43\.
+Having come into the church the elect lie prostrate on the floor-- all at the same time--and spend a few moments in adoration.

 ## At the gates

-44. Then at a signal they rise together; the priest then holds his hand outstretched over their heads as they join with him in reciting the Apostles' Creed and the Lord's Prayer:
+44\.
+Then at a signal they rise together; the priest then holds his hand outstretched over their heads as they join with him in reciting the Apostles' Creed and the Lord's Prayer:

 All: **I believe in God, the Father almighty, Creator of heaven and earth.
 And in Jesus Christ, His only Son, our Lord; who was conceived by the Holy Spirit, born of the Virgin Mary, suffered under Pontius Pilate, was crucified, died, and was buried.
 He descended into hell; the third day He arose again from the dead.
 He ascended into heaven, and sits at the right hand of God, the Father almighty; from there He shall come to judge the living and the dead.
 I believe in the Holy Spirit, the holy Catholic Church, the communion of saints, the forgiveness of sins, the resurrection of the body, and life everlasting.
 Amen.**

 **Our Father, who art in heaven, hallowed be thy name; thy kingdom come, thy will be done on earth as it is in heaven.
 Give us this day our daily bread; and forgive us our trespasses, as we forgive those who trespass against us; and lead us not into temptation, but deliver us from evil.
 Amen.**

-## Exorcism

-45. Standing with his back turned to the gates of the baptistery, the priest again holds his hand outstretched over the heads of the elect, and says (using the singular forms when required):
+45\.
+Standing with his back turned to the gates of the baptistery, the priest again holds his hand outstretched over the heads of the elect, and says (using the singular forms when required):

 **Surely it is no secret to you, Satan, that punishment is your lot, torments your portion, that the day of judgment threatens you, that day of never ending torture, the day that shall be like a flaming furnace, in the midst of which everlasting perdition awaits you and your apostate angels.
 Therefore, accursed one, deservedly doomed, pay homage to the living and true God, pay homage to Jesus Christ, His Son, and to the Holy Spirit, the Advocate.
 In His name and power I command you, unclean spirit whoever you are, begone and stay far away from these servants of God.
 For today Jesus Christ, our Lord and God, freely calls them to His holy grace and blessed way and to the waters of baptism, where they will become God's dwelling by the water of rebirth that gives full remission of sin We ask this in the name of our Lord Jesus Christ, who is coming to judge both the living and the dead and the world by fire.**

 All: **Amen.**

-46. The priest then moistens his thumb with his spittle and touches the ears and nostrils of the person (each one).
+46\.
+The priest then moistens his thumb with his spittle and touches the ears and nostrils of the person (each one).
 The use of saliva may be omitted for reasons of hygiene, when there is fear of contracting or communicating disease.
 But the ceremony itself is not omitted.
 He touches first the right ear then the left, saying:
-**Ephpheta**, which means: Be opened.
+**Ephpheta, which means: Be opened.**

 Next touching the nostrils he adds: **And perceive the fragrance of God's loving ways.
 But you, evil spirit, begone, for the judgment of God has come.**

-46a.
-As said above, whenever there is a just cause prohibiting or dissuading the priest from using his spittle, he may simply go through the gesture of touching the ears and nostrils.

-47. Next the priest calls the candidates by their full name, first the men then the women, and each one answers: **Present.**
+47\.
+Next the priest calls the candidates by their full name, first the men then the women, and each one answers: **Present.**

 Afterward he puts these questions to them: